cilium/design-cfps/cilium/CFP-30235-xds-adapter.md

 for example if Services from different sources have the same IP, the following order will be used for precedence:

+1. Local API
-1. Kubernetes
+2. Kubernetes
-2. KVStore
+3. KVStore
-3. xDS
+4. xDS

 If there is interest, we may make this order configurable in a future enhancement.